NCAA passes $1 billion in revenue, surplus of $105 million

 The NCAA surpassed $1 billion in revenue for the first time last year, most of which came from its television deal for the men’s basketball tournament, and distributed $560.3 million to Division I schools.

 The NCAA released Wednesday its audited financial statement for September 2016 to August 2017.
 The media rights deal with CBS and Turner for the tournament was worth $761 million.
-That increases to $869 million this year.
+That increases this year to $857 million, with $75 million placed in escrow until 2025.

 The NCAA also was paid $35.75 million from ESPN.
 The NCAA does not make anything from major college football and the College Football Playoff media rights.
 Those deals are struck with conferences.